184.108.40.206. Formal Hearing Process

 - The hearing coordinator will make reasonable efforts to schedule the hearing in a timely manner with the goal of completing the process within 60 days from the start of the investigation through the hearing.

 - The hearing coordinator will make every reasonable effort to secure a space that is appropriate, private, and provides sufficient places for the parties to confer and the witnesses to wait.

-- The hearing shall be closed to all but the hearing coordinator, the hearing panel, the complainant, the respondent, the advisors of both the complainant and respondent if applicable, and the witnesses.
+- The hearing shall be closed to all but the hearing coordinator, the hearing panel, the complainant, the respondent, the advisors and/or advocates of both the complainant and respondent if applicable, and the witnesses.

 - All speakers must be recognized by the hearing coordinator prior to their speaking.
 No interruptions will be tolerated.

 - Both parties may ask questions about all information shared during the hearing.
-The hearing coordinator’s decision on such matters is final.
+It is the hearing coordinator’s decision to permit the questions.

 - If a new statement or evidence is introduced at the hearing, the hearing coordinator will determine whether it is relevant and whether its introduction at the hearing is for good reason.
 The hearing coordinator may admit the new statement or evidence and if necessary, may grant a recess or reschedule the hearing to allow both parties and the hearing panel time to review the new information.

 - Brief breaks will be taken at the request of either party or the hearing panel.
 The hearing coordinator will determine the reasonableness of requests for breaks.

 - Hearing Outline: Generally, hearings will follow the order of business listed below.
 Variations may occur depending on the circumstances of an individual case.

 - The hearing coordinator will explain the hearing process